-In 2022, Asquith Girls High School had teams entered in:
+In 2024, Asquith Girls High School has teams entered in:

-- Open and Under 15's Water Polo

 - Open and Under 15's Netball

 - Open and Under 15's Basketball

-- Open Tennis

 - Open Touch Football

 - Open Volleyball

 - Open Softball

 - Open Football (Soccer)

 The school frequently enters teams into competitions and gala days run by other sport associations and organisations, such as the Bill Turner Trophy for U15 Football (Soccer) and the Football NSW Futsal competition.
 Students will be informed of these additional opportunities through the Daily Notices.